Blendify/blender-manual/blender_docs/manual/physics/particles/visualization.rst

 Use Count
    Use objects multiple times in the same groups.
    Specify the order and nuber of times to repeat each object with the list box that appears.
-   You can duplicate an object in the list with the :kbd:`+` button, or remove a duplicate with the :kbd:`-` button.
+   You can duplicate an object in the list with the :kbd:`Plus` button, or remove a duplicate with the :kbd:`Minus` button.

 Use Global
    Use object's global coordinates for duplication.